 I was able to create such an environment at SAP for and with the SAP Mentors.
 Let me help you create the same at your company.

 Mark Finnern Bio

 As if a magician, Mark Finnern creates communities from thin air around work, ideas, and local playfulness.
 Recently Mark Finnern founded Playful Enterprise a boutique consultancy where he brings his “magic” social technology for engagement to organizations.

 As SAP Chief Community Evangelist he developed and ran the SAP Mentor Initiative.
 The SAP Mentors are the top ~ 150 community influencers of the SAP Ecosystem of ~3 million members.
 At the 10 year anniversary, the community voted him as the “real founder” of SAP Community Network for his Don Finleone performance. (also voted most likely to join the circus….)

-Mark also initiated Sandwich and Play, a weekly informal play time of families in the San Mateo Highlands.
+Mark initiated Sandwich and Play, a weekly informal play time of families in the San Mateo Highlands.
 He also founded and led the San Mateo Highlands Renegade Marching Band to two consecutive best of 4th of July parade wins.

 While it may seem like a romp at the circus, Mark Finnern’s magic creates the conditions for creativity and excellence so that communities and organizations can thrive in times of Accelerating Change.

 P.S.
 I recently got interviewed on the Influence Marketing Council podcast where we covered a lot of the above: Building Your Enterprise Tribe, featuring the SAP Mentors story with Mark Finnern —[write-up/podcast]